juicedata/juicefs/README.md

 ## Contributing

 Thank you for your contribution!
-Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) for more information.
+Please refer to the [JuiceFS Contributing Guide](https://juicefs.com/docs/community/development/contributing_guide) for more information.

 ## Community